-If your car or light truck is relatively new – say, ten years old or less – it may be equipped with traction control or its more sophisticated cousin, electronic stability control (ESC).
+If your car, SUV or light truck is relatively new – say, ten years old or less – it may be equipped with traction control or its more sophisticated cousin, electronic stability control (ESC).
 These systems are designed to help you maintain control of your vehicle in dangerous circumstances.
 Since 2012 electronic stability control has been a mandatory safety requirement on all new cars sold in the United States, but traction control has no such requirement yet.
 But traction control isn’t a magic safety net and it does have limits.
 Let’s take a look at what traction control is, when it is useful, and when it can’t stop the laws of physics.

 Certainly, automotive technology can help save lives, but there are limits to its capacity to protect you and your passengers.
 Knowing how systems like ESC work helps you understand how they contribute to improved automotive safety, and why you should rely on smart behavior behind the wheel, even if your vehicle has the latest safety technology.

 The term “traction control” is sometimes used interchangeably with ESC, but the latter is a more sophisticated system and is now more common.
 Buick created a primitive version of traction control in the early 1970s called MaxTrac that reduced engine output so that the rear wheels could regain traction.
 Premium automakers have offered the technology since the 1990s, and GM’s StabiliTrak and Ford’s AdvanceTrac systems are examples of early ESC systems from mainstream domestic automakers.
-Starting with the 2012 model year, all new cars and light trucks are required to include ESC as standard safety equipment.
+As previously mentioned starting with the 2012 model year, all new cars and light trucks are required to include ESC as standard safety equipment.
 While many automakers bundle traction control with ESC, it is not required.

 The big difference between ESC and traction control is that ESC is designed to aid in steering.
 Like traction control, it uses wheel speed sensors to indicate loss of traction and can limit throttle and/or apply brakes to prevent the driver from losing control of the vehicle.
 ESC takes it a step further by measuring the angle of the steering wheel and responding with brake inputs accordingly, helping the vehicle to stay on the driver’s intended path.